jpc342/Interactive-Lab-Hub/Final.md

 ## Project Description

-This project consists of two interactive kitties that respond in cat like ways when touched by the user.
-When pet the cats purr, wag thier tags, move thier paws, and meow.
+This project consists of two interactive kitties that respond in cat-like ways when touched by the user.
+When pet, the cats purr, wag their tails, move their paws, and meow.
 These two cats are also connected.
 When both cats are being interacted with at the same time a heart light will turn on, on both the cats and the cats will meow.
 The goals of this project are to create an emotional experience for users similar to petting a cat and to connect long distance friends through interacting with our cats.
 The inspiration for this project stems a lot from our time quarantined during 2020 and wishing we had both a pet to interact with and connection with our friends.
 We were also very much inspirated by the research of Ran Zhou that highlights the emotional response in users from robotic physical contact (https://www.ranzhourobot.com/).

 [add story board]